-Seppala: Okay, this is not working.
-We'll have to try a shortcut across the frozen bay and trust for the best.
+Seppala: Okay, this is not working; the fierce weather is hampering our progress.
+I guess we'll have to try a shortcut across the frozen bay and trust for the best.

-Narrator 3: Although the wind increased on the open ice, somehow the team made it to the village of Golovin.
+Narrator 3: Although the blustery wind increased on the open ice, somehow the team made it to the village of Golovin.